DJrizzley/literature/novels/moby_dick.md

 God!

-CHAPTER 27.
-Knights and Squires.
+# CHAPTER 27.
+Knights and Squires

 Stubb was the second mate.
 He was a native of Cape Cod; and hence, according to local usage, was called a Cape-Cod-man.
 A happy-go-lucky;